 ii.
 Amount to be subscribed, and

 iii.
-Nomination of Directors representing the institution
+Nomination of Directors representing the institution on the MFB Board.

 7. Public Floatation of Share Capital